 2.1.
-Who is the Issuer of the Bonds?
+The Issuer of the Bonds

 Issuer

 Microfinance organisation OnlineKazFinance Limited Liability Partnership is incorporated and registered in the Republic of Kazakhstan and operates under the laws of the Republic of Kazakhstan, BIN 160840000397.
 The Company doesn't have a legal entity identifier number.